 Here are three tips for dodging athlete’s foot infections:

-• Make your shoes inhospitable – Avoiding athlete’s foot begins with making your feet the last place fungus wants to be.
-That means you should keep them cool, clean, and dry.
+- Make your shoes inhospitable – Avoiding athlete’s foot begins with making your feet the last place fungus wants to be.
+That means you should keep them cool, clean, and dry by wearing clean socks.
 And if you tend to switch footwear at home, it wouldn’t hurt to learn how to sanitize shoes before entering the house.

-• Protect your feet – If you use a public gym, pool, or sauna, resist the temptation to go barefoot, especially in the locker rooms and showers.
-Wearing socks is one form of protection.
+- Protect your feet – If you use a public gym, pool, or sauna, resist the temptation to go barefoot, especially in the locker rooms and showers.
+Wearing clean socks or shower shoes is one form of protection.
 This makes it harder for fungus to find your feet.

 Vionic: The Best Shoes for Athlete’s Foot